Katsarxs/Code_Practice/README.md

 # Laboratory's Exercises 💻

-_Basically, this a project which I include all the programs I'm required to code in Univesity (ICSD)._
+_Basically, this a project which I include all the programs I'm required to code in Univesity ICSD (And not only...)._

 #### Platform :